smartemission/smartemission/etl/README.md

 # ETL - Extract, Transform, Load for sensor data

-Sources for ETL of Smart Emission project Nijmegen.
+Sources for ETL of the Smart Emission Platform.
+Originally this ETL was developed for the Smart Emission Project Nijmegen and the Intemo Josene Sensor Device.
+As to accommodate other sensor devices like the [EU JRC AirSensEUR](http://www.airsenseur.org), the ETL-framework has been generalized.

-Uses host-specific variables for databases, passwords etc (not in GitHub).
+Uses host-specific variables for databases, passwords etc (not stored in GitHub).

 All ETL is developed using [Stetl](http://stetl.org).
+Stetl is a Python framework and programming model for any ETL process.
+The essence of Stetl is that each ETL process is a chain of linked Input, Filters and Output Python classes specified in a Stetl Config File.

 Each Stetl Config file (`.cfg`) describes an ETL process. `.sh` files invoke the ETL processes.
+Stetl is run via Docker.
-Additional Python files implement specific ETL modules not defined in the Stetl Framework.
+Additional Python files implement specific ETL modules not defined in the Stetl Framework and are available under the Python [smartem](smartem) package.

 All ETL processes are invoked using the same [Stetl Docker image](../docker/stetl/Dockerfile) and scheduled via `cron`: [cronfile.txt](../platform/cronfile.txt)

 The main ETL is multi-step as follows.

-## Step 1: Fetching from RAW Sensor remote API
+## Step 1: Harvesters - Fetching raw sensor data

+The SE ETL follows a "pull" model: raw sensor data is "harvested" from data collector servers and other sensor networks.

 The following ETL configs/processes:

-- Harvester: get all raw timeseries sensor-values from the [Whale API](../docs/specs/rawsensor-api/rawsensor-api.txt) for all devices [harvester.cfg](harvester.cfg)
+- Harvester Whale: get all raw timeseries sensor-values from the [Whale API](../docs/specs/rawsensor-api/rawsensor-api.txt) for Intemo Jose sensor devices, see [harvester_whale.cfg](harvester_whale.cfg)
+- Harvester Influx: get all raw timeseries sensor-values from an InfluxDB, initially for AirSensEUR (ASE) devices, see [harvester_influx.cfg](harvester_influx.cfg)

-As a result this raw sensor-data is stored in PostGIS [db-schema-raw.sql](db/db-schema-raw.sql).
+As a result all raw sensor-data is stored in PostGIS using the schema [db-schema-raw.sql](db/db-schema-raw.sql).
-The Raw Data fetched via the Harvester is further processed in Step 2 Refiner.
+The Raw Data fetched via the Harvesters is further processed in Step 2 Refiner.

-## Step 2: Refiner
+## Step 2: Refiners

 In this step all raw harvested timeseries data is "refined".
 Refinement involves the following: